 How You Should be Taking Care of Your Rig in the Off-Season

-Between travel to Louisville for Worlds and these gravel races that keep popping up, it seems like your cyclocross bike may never get a real off-season.
-But that’s no excuse for sloppy care-taking!
-Check out some of our articles on the care and keeping of your bikes in the off-season, from maintenance to storage.
+Oostmalle is in the books, and with that, the UCI season is over for the year.
+Though late season ’cross races and now gravel races are popping up, it seems like your cyclocross bike may never get a real off-season.
+Some of you even swap ’cross tires for road tires and race road all summer on your bike!
+But that’s no excuse for sloppy care-taking.
+Check out some of our articles on the care and keeping of your bikes in the off-season, from maintenance to storage:

 Off-Season Storage and Maintenance

 Here are a few things you can do to ensure it’ll be ready to roll when the time comes.
 First thing’s first: clean your bike.
 Before you hang it up, clean it well and give it a good inspection as outlined in the Mechanical Mondays post on tips for Daily Maintenance Inspection.

 Once the bike has been cleaned, dried, and inspected, it’s time to get down to the nitty gritty.
 The level of detail depends greatly on your mechanical fortitude.
 If you have the trust in your abilities and the right tools for the job, strip the bike to the frame and then clean and inspect everything.
 Remove the brakes, stem, front fork, crank, and bottom bracket.
 As you pull each piece, inspect it, clean it (including the BB shell), lube, and reassemble.
 Take note of suspect parts like headset bearings and bottom brackets as you go and replace as necessary or keep a detailed list of problems that you’ll need to address before the start of the next season.
 If parts are worn, it’s a good time to think about upgrades.